electrovir/stylelint-plugin-import/src/rules/file-name-starts-with/README.md

 # `file-name-starts-with`

-_autofixable_: false (because autofixing this may result in imports for files that don't exist)
+_autofixable_: no (because autofixing this may result in imports from files that don't exist)

 -   By default, require that all imported files begin with `_`.

     ```javascript
-    "file-name-starts-with": true // same as {"mode": "require", "startWith": "_"}
+    "plugin-import/file-name-starts-with": true // same as {"mode": "require", "startWith": "_"}
     ```

 -   Customize `startWith` character:

     ```javascript
-    "file-name-starts-with": {
+    "plugin-import/file-name-starts-with": {
         "mode": "require",
         "startWith": "-" /* require that all imported files start with - */
     }
     ```

     ```javascript
-    "file-name-starts-with": {
+    "plugin-import/file-name-starts-with": {
         "mode": "block",
         "startWith": "(" /* block any imported files from starting with ( */
     }